 What Researchers Did

-Researchers investigated if tumor cell activity, measured by bromodeoxyuridine labeling and DNA status, could predict recurrence in 103 patients with superficial grade 2 bladder cancer after surgical removal, with the labeling process performed under hyperbaric oxygen.
+Researchers investigated if tumour cell activity, measured by bromodeoxyuridine labeling and DNA status, could predict recurrence in 103 patients with superficial grade 2 bladder cancer after surgical removal, with the labeling process performed under hyperbaric oxygen.

 What They Found